minhD03/customer-churn/README.md

 # Customer Churn Experiment
 ## 1. Introduction:
 In this project, I will perform experiments in Microsoft Fabric to test out Machine Learning Models.
 These models will be used to predict the Customer Data to see whether a Customer is "Exited" or not.
 This will help deciding which customer is potential for long term profit.
-The experiment consists of two main models: Random Forest Classifier and LightG
+The experiment consists of two main models: Random Forest Classifier and LightGBM

 ## 2. Libraries Required: